aelendt/Bellabeat_Case_Study/README.md

 Row: 1
 num_of_id: 33
 ```
-The only table that was excluded from analysis due to low participants was weightLongInfo_merged.csv with only 8 participants.
+The only table that was excluded from analysis due to low participants was weightLogInfo_merged.csv with only 8 participants.

 ## Analysis
 ### Activity Level Breakdown